 I’ve had the great fortune to live in the Appalachian Mountains most of my life.
 I grew up in Newburg, PA (population: 300), a small farming town with a view of Blue Mountain to the north.
 My parents both taught, and even my older sister helped teach me to read in this house full of readers.
 From my family’s brick ranch, I could walk east a half mile to elementary school, north a quarter mile to my best friend Joe’s, or west a half mile to my grandparents’ and uncle’s farm.
 All of these places–home, school, friend’s, and farm, along with our church next door–gave me a great love of words and woods, field and flora, and of course, blueberries.

 I’ve always loved to write.
 The first poem I ever read to an audience was an ode to my sixth grade teacher, Mrs. Haller, titled “Hot Lips Haller.”
 It made both of us blush.
 Through high school and college I continued to work at this craft.
 I graduated from Lycoming College summa cum laude with a degree in English.
 From there I taught at a high school in Frederick County, Maryland for three years, and then entered the Masters program at Radford University in the mountains of Virginia.
-From 1989-2013, I continued working at Radford, teaching Creative Nonfiction, the Study of Fiction, American Literature, and Freshman Research and Writing.
-I earned an MFA in fiction from UNC-Greensboro, where I was The Fred Chappell Fellow and Fiction Editor for The Greensboro Review.
-Currently, I’m an Assistant Professor of English at Georgia Regents University and on the Core Faculty in Converse College’s low-residency MFA program.
+From 1989-2013, I continued working at Radford, teaching a variety of courses.
+In 2015, I earned an MFA in fiction from UNC-Greensboro, where I was The Fred Chappell Fellow and Fiction Editor for The Greensboro Review.
+Currently, I’m an Assistant Professor of English at Augusta University and Core Faculty at Converse College’s low-residency MFA program.

 I love mountains and rivers, love to hike on our farm every day with my wife and our dogs, love to work in the woods and the garden.
 And I still love to weave words together like my wife weaves baskets, both of us trying to shape something of value and beauty that will last.

 Audio Interviews & Readings